Bluetongue virus

 Some animals may show signs of a swollen, bluish-coloured tongue (hence the name ‘bluetongue’).
 This will not always be seen and should not be relied upon to diagnose bluetongue disease.

-Suspicion of bluetongue disease in your livestock should be reported immediately to Agriculture Victoria on the Emergency Animal Disease Hotline, 1800 675 888, or to your veterinary practitioner.
+If you suspect bluetongue disease in your livestock, report it immediately to Agriculture Victoria on the Emergency Animal Disease Hotline on 1800 675 888 or contact your veterinary practitioner.

 BTV and public health